composer22/ringo-mundo/README.md

 ## What This Package Does

 In creating queues for an application, Go channels, object allocation, and locks take up great amounts of processing time.
-This package provides a toolkit to eliminate contentions and unecessary memory allocation and processing.
+This package provides a toolkit to eliminate contentions and unecessary memory allocation and processing yet still allow for queing mechanics.

 ## What is a Ring Buffer?